 How much does a solar power system cost?

-The answer to this question depends on your current energy use, your energy goals, the location of the proposed system and several other factors.
+This depends on your current energy use, your energy goals, the location of the proposed system and several other factors.
 The “My Solar Estimator” website can provide you with a reasonable approximation of expected upfront cost.
 For a more detailed and accurate estimate, please contact Full Spectrum Solar to arrange for a preliminary site assessment.

 How big should a solar power system be?